softsideoftech/content/pages/corporate-honeymoon.md

 ### The Bad Breakup

-Before I was CTO at Clara, I was a Senior Director at Workday.
+Before I was CTO at Clara Lending, I was a Senior Director at Workday.
 I was responsible for a team of 60 people, the most ever for me.
 It was a public company with five thousand employees and the majority knew of me or my team.
-I had been there two years and I had five to six figures worth of stock vesting almost every month--that's on top of my nice tech salary.
+I had been there two years and had five to six figures worth of stock vesting almost every month--on top of my nice tech salary.

 > _I had staus, power, and what was quickly becoming a life-changing amount of money._